 4. Overtrading can ‘kill a company‘

-Over-trading is where a business engages in more business than can be supported by the market or by the funds or resources available to it.
-It is more often the case where the startup simply runs out of cash.
+Overtrading is where a business engages in more business than can be supported by the market or by the funds or resources available to it.
+It is more often the case where a startup business simply runs out of cash.

 This can happen where, although the business is profitable, the amounts being invoiced by the company, are not being collected fast enough.
 It is where the business is having to payout on wages and its suppliers, before it has collect the money from its customer sitting in the bank.

-The only hope of survival for a business in this position, is to seek finance from a bank or other lender.
+The only hope of survival for a business in this position, is to seek finance from a bank or another lender.
 However, an overdraft or other type of bank loan usually requires security, and where this is not available, the bank will probably not lend.

 One solution to overtrading is to seek invoice financing or factoring.
 This involves receiving the funds from a factoring company (sometimes up to 85% of the invoiced amount) almost immediately after the invoice has been raised.

 However, at the outset and to avoid the costs of using invoice finance, keep an eye on costs and be careful not to hire too quickly.
 You’ll soon find that your costs, your wages bill, along with the consequential employment taxes, will very quickly run-down your cash balance.

 5. Know your breakeven point

-A company’s break-even point is where the amount of net revenue (i.e. sales less cost of sales) is equal to its expenses.
-The expenses that need to be covered by minimum sales, is what it costs to run the business.
+A company’s break-even point is where the amount of net revenue (i.e. sales less cost of sales) is equal to its overhead expenses.
+Expenses that need to be covered by minimum sales, is what it costs to run the business.

 Most entrepreneurs have no idea what their total expenses are, let alone what their businesses break-even point is.
 Knowing how much it costs to keep your doors open, even where no sales are made, is a good starting point.

-The best way to work this out, is to add up all your costs and expenses, which are not directly related to making a sale.
+Business breakeven point is calculated by totalling the businesses costs and expenses that not directly related to making a sale.
 Divide this number by 365 days; you now have your daily running cost.